kbase/spec_review/README.md

 ## Spec versions script

-`spec_versions/check_versions.py` is a quick, dirty, and unittestless type verison checking script that compares type versions across the KBase `prod`, `appdev`, and `ci` environments.
+`spec_versions/check_versions.py` is a quick, dirty, and unittestless type version checking script that compares type versions across the KBase `prod`, `appdev`, and `ci` environments.
 Assuming it runs correctly, it will flag when environments have diverged from each other for a particular type spec.
 To run it, python 3.7+ is required.
 Example: